non-clinical jobs for occupational therapists

 Cons

-• Some UR companies don’t hire assistants.
-Some do, though!
+• Some UR companies don’t hire assistants, though there are some exceptions

-• These roles do involve some calls with frustrated providers who argue over patient benefits.
+• UR jobs do involve some calls with frustrated providers who argue over patient benefits

 Utilization Review Crash Course